 Many people experience pressure, stress and anxiety when it comes to exams.
-Whilst a certain amount of pressure is good for us and helps us to perform well, it is important to keep some balance and perspective, especially at this time.
+Whilst a certain amount of pressure is good for us and helps us to perform well, it is important to keep some balance and perspective, especially to help manage any exam stress.

-There are lots of practical activities you can do to help stay calm such as plan your time, set reminders for regular breaks, enjoy some exercise and practice mindfulness or talk to a friend about how you're feeling.
-If you prefer not to talk directly to a person you know, Togetherall is a useful 24/7, online, mental health and wellbeing service which all BU students can sign up to for free.
+There are lots of practical activities you can do to help stay calm such as plan your time, set reminders for regular breaks, enjoy some exercise and practise mindfulness or talk to a friend about how you're feeling.
+If you prefer not to talk directly to a person you know, the Student Assistance Programme is a free 24-hour confidential helpline - call on 0800 028 3766 to speak to an experienced adviser who will offer support in a friendly, non-judgemental manner.
+You can also contact the service through a call back request, email or manned live chat within the ‘My Healthy Advantage’ mobile app, available on IOS or Android.

 Our preparing for exams web pages also offer some great practical tips for revision - including reading past papers, being realistic about what you can achieve in each revision session and giving yourself some small reward goals - as well as for during your exams.